USFCA-MSDS/MSDS_689/projects/HW3.md

 ## Task Overview:

 * (1) Experiment with alternative [centrality measures available in NetworkX](https://networkx.org/documentation/stable/reference/algorithms/centrality.html), such as betweenness centrality or eigenvector centrality.
 Evaluate their effectiveness in determining cluster centers.
+Do you think there are alternatives for the shortest distance on ghraphs ?
+If so explore other options.

 * (2) Initialization Algorithms: Explore different initialization strategies for selecting initial cluster centers.
 Compare their impact on convergence and clustering quality.
 The base model only explores random initialization of the nodes.